nielsvth/PIconnect/README.rst

     from datetime import datetime

     # Returns list of Assets that meets the query criteria
-    # Here a query is executed for an Asset with name '091_R022'
+    # Here a query is executed for an Asset with name 'P-560'
     # For more info on how to construct queries, see further
     assetlist = afdatabase.find_assets(query="P-560")

     # Use '*' as a joker sign
     assetlist = afdatabase.find_assets(query="P*560")

-    # Select the Asset from the Asset list
+    # Select the first Asset from the Asset list
     asset = assetlist[0]

     # Some Asset class attributes